m-dierker/brady-website/README.md

 Drawn using the Python SchemDraw package

 ## Plots
-SPICE output parsed to CSV and plotted using Octave
+SPICE output parsed to CSV and plotted using Octave, SVG for maximum zoominess

 ## Words
 I thought some thoughts